DNS zone file Format, Configuration, and Directives

 The following records use blank spaces as separators.

-If we use tab spaces as separators, the above records will look like the following.
+With tabs, the above records will look like the following.

 As we can see in the above records, if we use tabs to separate the fields in the records, the fields look neat and descriptive.
 We can easily identify which fields have values and which fields are empty.